DreamingRaven/nemesyst/README.md

-# OpenRecSyst
+# RavenRecSyst
-Open source C++ recommender system focusing on neural-net; GAN techniques.
+Experimental recommender systems using c++, python, bash, cmake, as a toolchain.

 # Introduction